 You will receive further instructions after you send us the test files.

 Screenshot of files encrypted by NEFILIM (".NEFILIM" extension):

-Update March 16, 2020 - Research discovered that NEFILIM is a new variant of NEMTY - a high-risk ransomware of a massive scale.
-In fact, developers of NEMTY are rebranding this ransomware and from now on it will go by the name of NEFILIM.
+Update 16 March 2020 - Research discovered that NEFILIM is a new variant of NEMTY - high-risk ransomware on a massive scale.
+In fact, developers of NEMTY are re-branding this ransomware - from now on, it will use the name NEFILIM.

-Update March 24, 2020 - The developers of NEFILIM ransomware have recently released a website that will host data of victims that disagreed to pay the ransom.
-This means that all the threats to leak stolen data are real.
+Update 24 March 2020 - The developers of NEFILIM ransomware have recently released a website that will host data of victims who declined to pay the ransom.
+Therefore, threats to leak stolen data are real.

 NEFILIM ransomware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Malwarebytes is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - STEP 1.
 NEFILIM virus removal using safe mode with networking.